thebearingedge/express-unit/README.md

 ```

 #### Async
 Express Unit also supports `async` middleware.
-If you totally hate callbacks, use `spread` on the Bluebird promise returned by `express-unit`.
+If you totally hate callbacks, use `spread` on the promise returned by `express-unit`.
 Otherwise, you can still pass a callback.
 Using `async/await` in tests? `await` an array of `[err, req, res]`.

 ```js
 // middleware.js